eheckard23/Chefs-Compass/readme.md

 ***When you are ready to push up your changes to the repo, follow [this guide](#versioning) below for creating proper versioning to your work.***

 ### Develop
-Before you begin working on further updates to this project, you need to be starting your work from a **development** branch.
-Within the cloned project folder, run:

-`git branch -b dev`
+All of your work needs to revolve around the **dev** branch.
+If you are not already checked into **dev** or have not run the project **setup.sh** script, do those steps before moving on.

 ### Feature
 While working on fixes and minor updates in **development** is best practice, any bigger, planned additions to the project should be expanded to a **feature** branch.

 `git branch -b <NAME_OF_YOUR_FEATURE>`

-Work on your updates in this branch, once a new feature has been completed and works as planned, `push` those changes to your **feature** branch.
+Work on your updates in this branch, once a new feature has been completed and works as planned, [tag](#versioning) the project version and then `push` those changes to your **feature** branch.

 ***`Merge` all work back into dev branch when finished with feature***

 ### Release
-When a new feature(s) has been added to the **dev** branch and is working as planned, it is time to add these changes into a **release** branch using whatever the current version of the project is on, for example...
+When a new feature(s) has been added to the **dev** branch and is working as planned, it is time to add these changes into a **release** branch using whatever the current version of the project is on.
+A gulp task for creating this branch is already setup, in your terminal run:

-`git branch -b <release-v1.2.5>`
+`gulp newRelease`

+This will create and checkout the new release branch with the current version.

 The main focus of the release branch is to stage the new version of the project on a server that looks as identical to a live server as possible.
 For this project, you will create a stage/production pipeline through [Heroku](https://www.heroku.com/
 )